When Keegan made Michael Owen a midfielder to save Newcastle’s season

 Lots of players do that very well.
-Harry Kane has become one of the best all-round attackers in Europe, while players like Ollie Watkins and Patrick Bamford are a bona fide pick’n’mix of abilities, marrying goalscoring instincts with tactical and defensive awareness.
+Harry Kane has become one of the best all-round attackers in Europe, while players like Ollie Watkins and Callum Wilson are a bona fide pick’n’mix of abilities, marrying goalscoring instincts with tactical and defensive awareness.

 But if there’s one player that embodies the old definition of a striker, it’s probably Michael Owen.

 Often considered the last of England’s pure goal-scorers, a poacher concerned with nothing but finding the net, Owen was ultimately squeezed out by the modern game.

 In 2009, the Guardian’s Jonathan Wilson argued that better defences and more fluid attacking tactics (in which strikers had to play like midfielders, and vice versa) had made poachers like Owen redundant.

 Indeed, from the mid-2000s onwards, many teams began to operate with a single striker – a role that didn’t suit Owen at all.
 And even when the England international got chances in his preferred 4-4-2 system, the more tactically developed opponents of that era were often able to contain him.

 By the time of Owen’s third season at Newcastle United, 2007–08, his injury problems and dwindling tactical relevance were equally evident.

 So it was a huge surprise when, in the spring of 2008 – with Newcastle plummeting down the Premier League table – manager Kevin Keegan attempted a radical experiment: convert Owen into a midfielder.

 For eight matches, Owen played in the ‘number 10’ role behind two strikers, a transformation that massively improved his goalscoring rate and steered Newcastle away from a relegation battle.